timhannifan/ml-toolkit/README.md

 A reusable group of Python classes and methods to create machine learning pipelines.

 ## Demo
-From ipython3, run the following commands to build a complete pipeline based a modified version of the data from Kaggle's  ["Give Me Some Credit" competition.](https://www.kaggle.com/c/GiveMeSomeCredit).
+From ipython3 command line, run the following to build a complete pipeline based a modified version of the data from Kaggle's  ["Give Me Some Credit"](https://www.kaggle.com/c/GiveMeSomeCredit) competition.

 ```
 import kit